ExoGanon/babySitterKataActivity/README.md

     b.
 Pay rate from bed-time to midnight = $8/hour
     c.
 Pay rate from midnight to end-time = $16/hour
     d.
 Pay rated for full hours, no fractional work
+6:  User requires 3 inputs in order to calculate:  Start-Time, Bed-Time, End-Time.

+## Feature
+1:  Allow babysitter to calculate 1 night of work.